All comparisons

 $15/mo

-Founders, small teams, and agencies who want simpler GA4 reporting
+Founders, marketers, and agencies who want a working GA4 dashboard without building one

 Strengths